 LTV – Lifetime Value

 LTV metric is extremely meaningful for some advertisers.
 Imagine that you’re running a mobile app campaign based on the CPI model.
-Your conversion rate may be high, you might be getting a lot of installs, but it can be all in vain if users never open and use your app.
+Your conversion rate may be high, and you might be getting a lot of installs, but it can be all in vain if users never open and use your app.
 This is when the LTV comes into play.
-It measures an average profit made off one user, which is much more important than the number of downloads.
+It measures the average profit made off one user, which is much more important than the number of downloads.

 The general formula for calculating LTV is Average Revenue Per User (ARPU) divided by churn rate.
 In order to stay profitable, advertisers need to keep the CPA or CPI rate lower than the LTV.